terraindata/frc/README.md

 send us a citation for your paper!

 ```
-Tripp et al., FRC: A High-Performance Deferred Reference Counter for C++, in press (2018).
+Tripp et al., FRC: A High-Performance Concurrent Parallel Deferred Reference Counter for C++, in press (2018).
 ```